Changissnz/some_words_of_morality/README.md

   impossible to break without wrongdoing, since the rules must have been rewritten to institutionalize those barriers.
 - There are some that prefer there to be options, even when every single one of those options rejects them.
 This is the appreciation of the freedom to know.
 When the options become narrowed down to a mere one or two, the certainty is more appreciated by those with insecurities to have.
-- The gravity of a lie is as great as the inevitable potential to explode on impact, in the advent where the repercussions and connotations of that lie become too incongruent with what actually is.
+- The gravity of a lie is as great as its associated inevitable potential to explode on impact, in the advent where the repercussions and connotations of that lie become too incongruent with what actually is.
 And what actually was after that impact might also be lied about.